An Evening to Remember!

 Beth Tzedec Congregation, 1700 Bathurst Street, Toronto

-The New York Cantors, all serving synagogues in New York, are: Brooklyn-born Yaakov (Yanky) Lemmer, Head Cantor of the Lincoln Center Synagogue in New York City; Azi Schwartz, a native of Israel and Cantor at New York’s Park Avenue Synagogue; and Netanel Hershtik, Cantor at The Hampton Synagogue, Westhampton Beach, New York.
+The New York Cantors, all serving synagogues in New York, are: Brooklyn-born Yaakov (Yanky) Lemmer, Head Cantor of the Lincoln Center Synagogue in New York City; Netanel Hershtik, Cantor at The Hampton Synagogue, Westhampton Beach, New York; and Cantor Chaim David Berson, a native of Israel and Chief Cantor of the prestigious congregation Kehilath Jeshurun on Manhattan’s Upper East Side

 Some of the most beautiful songs in the Jewish musical history are prayers sung by cantors during shabbat services.
 For this concert these ancient songs have been given splendid new arrangements by the accomplished Dutch composer/arranger Bob Zimmerman.
 The program also includes favorite secular songs evoking memories of Jewish tradition and its rich musical culture, as well as music with a nod to Broadway.